quitedob/yolo-sod/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project uses a custom license that allows free personal and academic use but requires negotiation for commercial applications - see the [LICENSE](LICENSE) file for details.

 ## Contact

 For questions or collaborations, please contact:
 - Zhaoyang Zhang: dobqop999@gmail.com